kwebio/kweb-core/docs/_posts/2017-03-03-getting-started.md

 </dependency>
 ```

-### Gotcha warning: Logging
+### Logging
 Kweb uses [SLF4J](https://www.slf4j.org/) for logging.
-This is a "logging facade", the purpose
+This is a "logging facade", it allows
-of which is to allow libraries to log to the library user's preferred logging framework.
+libraries to log to the library user's preferred logging framework.
+The instructions above
-The instructions above include the "simple" SLF4J logger binding, but you can replace this with
+include the "simple" SLF4J logger binding, but you can replace this with a number of others,
-a number of others, depending on your needs or preferences, learn more
+depending on your needs or preferences, learn more
 [here](http://saltnlight5.blogspot.com/2013/08/how-to-configure-slf4j-with-different.html).

 If you see an error like the following: